Ghostkwebb/IITP-Retro-Revive/README.md

    b.
 Look for the latest release or a specific version you want to play.
    c.
 Download the executable file (it might be a `.exe` file for Windows, a `.app` file for macOS, or a similar format depending on the platform).
    d.
 Once the download is complete, locate the executable file on your computer.
    e.
 Double-click the executable file to run the game.
-The game should start without requiring any additional software installation (assuming you are on a compatible operating system).
+The game should start without requiring additional software installation (assuming you are on a compatible operating system).

 **2. Cloning the Repository and Using Unity:**